-Norman L. Reimer is the Executive Director of the National Association of Criminal Defense Lawyers (NACDL).
-NACDL is the preeminent organization in the United States advancing the mission of the nation’s criminal defense bar to ensure justice and due process for all and to advocate for rational and humane criminal justice policies.
-As executive director, Norman Reimer leads a professional staff based in Washington, D.C. serving NACDL’s approximately 10,000 direct members and 90 local, state and international affiliate organizations with up to 40,000 members.
+Norman L. Reimer is Senior Policy Consultant at the National Association of Criminal Defense Lawyers (NACDL).
+Prior to serving in this role, he was the Association's Executive Director from 2006 until 2021.
+As executive director, Norman Reimer led the professional staff based in Washington, D.C. serving NACDL’s approximately 9,000 direct members and 90 local, state and international affiliate organizations with up to 40,000 members.

-Prior to assuming this position Norman Reimer practiced law for 28 years, most recently at Gould Reimer Walsh Goffin Cohn LLP.
+Prior to joining NACDL, Norman Reimer practiced law for 28 years, most recently at Gould Reimer Walsh Goffin Cohn LLP.
 A criminal defense lawyer throughout his career, with expertise in trial and appellate advocacy in both state and federal jurisdictions, Mr. Reimer is also a recognized leader of the organized bar, and a spokesperson in behalf of reform of the legal system.

 In May 2004, Norman Reimer assumed the presidency of the New York County Lawyers’ Association (NYCLA), one of the nation’s largest and most prestigious metropolitan bar associations.
 In his work at NYCLA, Mr. Reimer played a pivotal role in undertaking litigation against the State and City of New York that upheld the right of a bar association to sue on behalf of indigent litigants and resulted in a judicial decision declaring New York’s under-funding of indigent defense services unconstitutional.
 (NYCLA v.
 New York, 294 A.D.2d 69 (1st Dept. 2002); NYCLA v.
 New York, 196 Misc.
 2d 761 (N.Y.
 Sup.
 Ct.
 2003).
 In recognition of this effort the New York County Lawyers’ Association received the ABA’s Harrison Tweed Award in 2003.